Hollywood Cavalcade

-Hollywood Cavalcade is a 1939 American film featuring Alice Faye as a young performer making her way in the early days of Hollywood, from slapstick silent pictures through the transition from silent to sound.
+Hollywood Cavalcade is a 1939 American comedy-drama film featuring Alice Faye as a young performer making her way in the early days of Hollywood, from slapstick silent pictures through the transition from silent to sound.

 Famous directors and actors from the silent film era appear in the picture including Mack Sennett, Buster Keaton, Chester Conklin and Ben Turpin.

 Plot

 In 1913 New York City, movie director Michael Linnett Connors chooses Broadway ingenue Molly Adair to be in his next film.
 He makes her a major star in slapstick comedies.
 Although she is in love with him, she can't understand his preoccupation with the picture business, and wrongly thinks that Connors regards her only in terms of movies.
 When she marries her co-star Nicky Hayden, Connors misunderstands her and fires her.
 The disillusioned director's career quickly declines, but his ice-cold demeanor changes when he sees the first talking feature film.
 Inspired, he approaches Molly and eagerly plans her first sound film.

 Mike Connors is actually a prop man for a small studio, but with big ideas.
 He sees Molly as a last minute understudy in a Broadway show and talks her into making the long, bumpy trip to California.
 Once there, he has to fast talk studio President Lyle P. Stout into giving him a chance at directing.
 After initial success, Stout turns down the idea of "Bathing Beauties" in comedies---so Molly and Mike start their own comedy studio with strong success---and the valuable help of Dave Spingold, who becomes Mike's right-hand man.

 Molly is interested in Mike, but he is so wrapped up in his work she eventually marries her film leading man, Nicky Hayden.
 Mike takes the news poorly ("You ran out on me!
 You're mine and you're going to stay mine!") and fires them both for spite.
 Molly and Nicky rise ever higher in popularity, while Mike spends his studio into bankruptcy making big budget historical epics that are poorly received.
 Spingold walks out on him, hoping it will bring Mike to his senses.

 Molly tries to bring Mike back as her director and he accepts because his finances say he must.
 But while driving fast to the set, Molly and Nicky have an auto accident.
 Nicky is killed and Molly is badly injured enough so she can't finish the film.
 Meanwhile, Al Jolson has premiered in The Jazz Singer, making silent films obsolete.
 Mike is fired when he refuses to finish the film with a stand-in.
 But he steals the master print of the film and says it will be returned only if he can do it his way.
 The studio caves in and the remastered talkie is released to praise.
 The trio of Molly, Mike, and Spingold go on to future successes.